ms/buildtogether.tech/conflict/index.md

 ---
 ---

-<span class="fixme">The importance of addressing problems (small minority with outsized impact) https://twitter.com/ZenOfDesign/status/1371347166736834560 https://twitter.com/ekp/status/1371212492756578304</span>

-<span class="fixme"><cite>Solnit2010</cite>: we keep telling ourselves it's worse than it is</span>

 You just missed an important deadline, and people are unhappy.
 The sick feeling in the pit of your stomach has turned to anger: you did *your* part, but Sylvie didn't finish her stuff until the very last minute, which meant that no one else had time to spot the two big mistakes she'd made.
-As for Cho, he didn't deliver at all---again.
+And Surinder didn't deliver at all---again.
 If something doesn't change, you're going to fail this course.

 Conflicts like this come up all the time.
 We can deal with them in four ways: